-We didn’t get as much reading done as we normally do this month, but the books we did finish were terrific, so I wanted to share them:
+We didn’t get as much reading done as we normally do this month.
+I only finished four books: 9 Thoughts that Can Change Your Marriage, plus three others.
+But the books we did finish were terrific, so I wanted to share them: